-The K32W041A/K32W041AM are ultra-low power, high performance Arm[®] Cortex[®]-M4 based wireless microcontrollers supporting Zigbee 3.0, Thread and Bluetooth Low Energy 5.0 networking stacks to facilitate home and building automation, smart lighting, smart locks and sensor network applications.
+The JN5189 and JN5189T (called JN5189 throughout this document) are ultra-low power, high performance Arm® Cortex®-M4 based wireless microcontrollers supporting ZigBee 3.0 networking stack to facilitate the development of Home Automation, Light Link and Remote control applications.

-The K32W041A/K32W041AM includes a 2.4 GHz Bluetooth Low Energy 5 (supporting eight simultaneous connections) compliant transceiver, a 2.4 GHz IEEE 802.15.4 compliant transceiver and a comprehensive mix of analog and digital peripherals.
+The JN5189 includes a 2.4 GHz IEEE 802.15.4 compliant transceiver and a comprehensive mix of analog and digital peripherals.
 Ultra-low current consumption in both radio receive and transmit modes and also in the power down modes allow use of coin cell batteries.

-The product has 640 KB embedded Flash, 152 KB RAM memory and extend the radio output power to +15dBm.
-The K32W041AM has an additional 1 MB Data Flash.
-The embedded flash can support Over The Air (OTA) code download to applications.
-The devices include a 10-channel PWM, two timers, one RTC/alarm timer, a Windowed Watchdog Timer (WWDT), two USARTs, two SPI interfaces, two I2C interfaces, a DMIC subsystem including a dual-channel PDM microphone interface with voice activity detector, one 12-bit ADC, temperature sensor and a comparator.
+The product has 640 KB embedded Flash, 152 KB RAM memory.
+The embedded flash can support Over The Air (OTA) code download of applications.
+The devices include 10-channel PWM, two timers, one RTC/alarm timer, a Windowed Watchdog Timer (WWDT), two USARTs, two SPI interfaces, two I2C interfaces, a DMIC subsystem with dual-channel PDM microphone interface with voice activity detector, one 12-bit ADC, temperature sensor and comparator.